ermannoGirardo/rt2_assignment1/README.md

 * an xy graph showing the robot’s position and the orientation

 # Documentation
-Doxygen documentation has been developed.
+Sphinx documentation has been developed.
 You can find it into docs folder

 # Launch files